rat-pac/ratpac-two/doc/users_guide/command_interface.md

 Lets start our discussion of macro files by first inspecting the structure of a single command.

 ### 1.1 Command Syntax
-ratpac-two inherits its command interface from Geant4‘s G4RunManager. https://github.com/natl/language-geant4-macro/blob/master/G4command.txt.
+ratpac-two inherits its command interface from Geant4‘s G4RunManager.
+[G4 command reference](https://github.com/natl/language-geant4-macro/blob/master/G4command.txt)

 The syntax rules are straightforward:
  * **Commands:** A command consists of a command name followed by zero or more parameters, separated by spaces.
 For example:

    `/rat/procset update 5`

-	  Here, `/rat/procset` is the command, and `update` and `5`are parameters.
+	  Here, `/rat/procset` is the command, and `update` and `5` are parameters.

  * **Comments:** Lines beginning with a hash symbol `#` are treated as comments and are ignored by the interpreter.
 They are essential for documenting macros.
 Comments can also be used inline with commands.
  * **Blank Lines:** Blank lines are also ignored and can be used to improve macro readability.